oleewere/ansible-cb-telemetry-manager/README.md

 ## Overview

-This repo is providing playbooks for upgrading `cdp-telemetry` and `cdp-logging-agent` binaries by ansible (for providing only `salt-master` host).
+This repo is providing playbooks for upgrading `cdp-telemetry` and `cdp-logging-agent` binaries by ansible (for providing only `salt-master` host - ssh is only needed onto that node).

 ## Requirements: